 Labels used here, which include Rare, Unlikely, Possible, Likely and Almost Certain, as also qualitative.
 These are very commonly used by practitioners and thus represent a mainstream approach.

 Consequence criteria included within an assessment is not always as detailed as it is presented within the matrix above but considering the impact of a risk across multiple areas of the business is a better practice approach.

 In this manner security acts as catalyst for other functional area managers to consider the potential impacts on their assets, and alert them to the need for action.

-Again, the labels used here, which include Insignificant, Negligible, Moderate, Extensive and Significant, are common, but a range of other are also commonly used by assessors.
+Again, the labels used here, which include Insignificant, Negligible, Moderate, Extensive and Significant, are common, but a range of others are also commonly used by assessors.

 Using the Matrix

-In applying the risk assessment matrix, assessors decide, in their expert view, the likelihood that a defined risk will occur, then cross reference this (in this matrix) with the worst-case consequence that may result.
+In applying such a matrix, assessors decide, in their expert view, the likelihood that a defined risk will occur, then cross reference this (in this matrix) with the worst-case consequence that may result.
 Where these values intersect on the coloured/numbered area of the matrix, is the risk level.

 It should strike some then that the values/colours on this area of the matrix are key.
-When designing risk assessment matrices, assessors must ensure that this aspect of the matrix is very carefully considered.
+When designing risk matrices, assessors must ensure that this aspect is very carefully considered.

 Many assessors complete this instinctively, which can devalue the rigour and regard for an assessment.
 That said, many risk assessment stakeholders are not necessarily attuned to this, meaning that inaccurate risk results may go unnoticed.

-There are scientific methods to design a risk assessment matrix, and https://riskmatrix.co/ is one tool that we have applied in the past.
+There are scientific methods to design the matrix, and https://riskmatrix.co/ is one tool that we have applied in the past.